lineality/dungeon_of_notebooks_coding_study_tools/README.md

 # Dungeon of Notebooks

-Dungeon of Notebooks is a blending of python notebooks, code-challenges (or coding-interview questions)

-, and story based games or RPG Dungeon games (role playing games).
+Dungeon of Notebooks is a blending of python notebooks, code-challenges (coding-interview questions), and story based games or RPG Dungeon games (role playing games).

 Each notebook contains a code challenge designed to teach and practice a programming skill.
 Each coding puzzle is framed in the context of a story scenario, so each code-puzzle is also a scene in a story.
 The idea is that a story will help to make the puzzle more concrete, interesting, and visibly applicable, and less arbitrary and meaningless.